Quandela/Perceval/docs/source/backends.rst

 SLAP
 ^^^^

-The Simulator of LAttice of Polynoms ``SLAP`` algorithm iterates over output probability amplitudes by walking in a lattice of intermediary results representation.
+The Simulator of LAttice of Polynoms ``SLAP`` algorithm computes all output probability amplitudes at once by iterating over a lattice of intermediary results representation.
 It is designed to require less memory than ``SLOS`` (2^n complex values) at the cost of a slightly higher computation time.

 Naive